adamchainz/django-mysql/docs/index.rst

 Django-MySQL is a non-inventively named package that helps you use some MySQL/MariaDB-specific features in the world of Django.

 If you're new, check out the :doc:`exposition` to see all the features in action, or get started with :doc:`installation`.
-Otherwise, here's the full contents:
+Otherwise, take your pick:

 .. toctree::
    :maxdepth: 2